Austrian Post worker with yellow construction helmet in front of a photovoltaic plant

 As part of our sustainability strategy, we introduced a series of sustainability activities that goes beyond environmental issues such as sustainability to include diversity and customer orientation.

-Our CO2-neutral delivery relies first and foremost on the following factors:
+CO2-neutral delivery relies on the following key factors:

-1. Avoiding emissions and increasing efficiency: a sophisticated fleet and energy optimisation for buildings
+1. Avoiding emissions and increasing efficiency: a state-of-the-art vehicle fleet and the energy optimisation of buildings

-2. Increased use of alternative technologies: expansion of our fleet of electric vehicles, renewable energy
+2. Increased use of alternative technologies: expansion of the e-vehicle fleet, renewable energy

 1. Post E fleet